nicobetween16and17/bird_19/README.md

 steps to play

-  if you don't have brew -> make brew
+  if you don't have brew -> make brew then restart shell

   make lib